Table of contents

 3. Property prices will continue to increase

-That's what's been happening since Federation, but some areas will increase in value more than others.
+That's what's been happening since Federation, but some areas will appreciate more than others.

 And the age-old adage of 'location, location, location' will continue to hold true, with property values heavily influenced by location.

-Property values in the inner and middle ring suburbs in our large capital cities, where the locals will be relatively wealthier and have more disposable income, will increase proportionally more than in the outer suburbs.
+Property values in the inner and middle ring suburbs of our large capital cities, where locals are relatively wealthy and have more disposable income, will increase proportionally more than in the outer suburbs.

-Over the forthcoming decade, the poor will live further out than ever because the rich do not like commuting and will continue to live in our leafy more established suburbs close to amenities and public transport.
+Over the coming decade, the poor will live further out than ever because the rich do not like commuting and will continue to live in our leafy, more established suburbs close to amenities and public transport.

 Price Property